Jon-Adrian Velazquez: Presidential apology

 On October 18, 2022, President Joe Biden sat down with Velazquez to discuss criminal legal reform in part of NowThis's presidential forum.
 President Biden apologized to Velazquez on "behalf of all society" for his wrongful conviction.

 Exoneration

 On September 30, 2024, Velazquez was exonerated by Manhattan D.A.
 Alvin Bragg.
 The Office joined in Velazquez's request to vacate the conviction and moved to dismiss the indictment in the interest of justice based on newly discovered DNA evidence.
 The motion was granted by Judge Abraham Clott.
 In response, Velazquez exclaimed, "This isn't a celebration," he said outside, adding, "This is an indictment of the system."
 He wore a baseball cap bearing the words "END OF AN ERROR."

+Civil lawsuit

+Velazquez is suing New York City for $100 million, seeking accountability from officials he claims fabricated evidence and coerced witnesses, following his official exoneration in late 2024 after DNA evidence proved his innocence.
+His family also filed a separate $50 million suit, highlighting the devastating impact of wrongful conviction on them.